It’s never too late for a career change. Father of two and Swinburne Online Master of Teaching (Primary) graduate, Paul, can vouch for this.

 Working online meant that I could control my timetable, which as a father of two, was vitally important.

-Paul’s favourite thing about studying online was being able to work on his assignments whenever he wanted to, as all of the course content is so easily accessible.
+Paul’s favourite thing about studying online was being able to work on his assignments whenever he wanted to, as all the course content is so easily accessible.

 Maintaining the balance